xima-media/xima-typo3-content-audit/README.md

 ## Usage

 - Add the widget to your dashboard
-- Check the result list and decide what to do with tha shown pages - update the content, archive or delete the page
+- Check the result list and decide what to do with the shown pages - update the content, archive or delete the page

 ## License